gitqinhub/oss-rundown/02. Configuring the System/README.md

 ### Editing your dotfiles
 I can't possibly provide examples for every unix program under the sun, but you can look at them on a case-by-case basis; simply *read the documentation*.
-Especially larger programs such as the X server and Vim have very descriptive documentation for their dotfiles, if you're looking in the right places.
+Larger programs such as the X server and Vim almost always have very descriptive documentation for their dotfiles, if you're looking in the right places.
 Generally, you'll have to reload a program after editing its dotfile to see any changes.
 This can come in the form of restarting it or simply running a command that refreshes it's settings (such as most shells).